 The information about the Keynote Speakers of ICPHMS2025 is as follows, which will be updated regularly.

-Dr. Limin Chen, Professor
+Dr. Andrej Kastlic, Professor

 Biography